 WeChat is a great tool

 You can create an official account for communications, build a following and push notifications to followers.
-It also allows for ease of payment via their Wallet service as well as host of other functions from gaming, to e-commerce stores, to location services, dating & even taxi hailing.
+It also allows for ease of payment via their Wallet service as well as a host of other functions from gaming, to e-commerce stores, location services, dating & even taxi-hailing.
 WeChat packs a punch for any new business in China.

-The best piece of advice for WeChat is simply, keep it social.
+The best piece of advice for WeChat is simply, to keep it social.
 This is a conversational platform and the Chinese expect (more so than we do in the west) to have personal interactions with brands on platforms such as WeChat, businesses are seen more as individuals so ensure you closely engage with users.

-Little Red book
+Little Red Book (XiaoHongShu)

 Little Red Book (XiaoHongShu) is a new social media platform in China, which grows rapidly in China these days.
 Little Red Book reflects a great combination of similar tools of Tmall and Weibo platforms, which makes this app a generator for word-of-mouth marketing.
 The whole content is created by users which makes this app more transparent.

 All in all, the app is a great and reliable option, since it has an E-Commerce platform for users to purchase products in the same app directly from the Official Brand online store on Little Red Book.

-It was thought that it was on the edge of failure a number of years ago but with Alibaba’s backing this nifty platform looks set to be a big player in ‘social commerce’ when it comes to supporting online sales via social media marketing efforts.
+It was thought that it was on the edge of failure a number of years ago but with Alibaba’s backing, this nifty platform looks set to be a big player in ‘social commerce’ when it comes to supporting online sales via social media marketing efforts.
 A big trend to watch.

 Many online influencers and celebrities are active on Weibo with its open news feed and active, engaged communities.
-Quality content is the bedrock of any social media campaign, with external links, images and text ‘call to action’ a priority if you want to heighten Chinese consumer engagement.
+Quality content is the bedrock of any social media campaign, with external links, images, and text ‘call to action’ a priority if you want to heighten Chinese consumer engagement.

 Key opinion leaders (KOLs) are established online figures that have gathered large followings around themselves.
 They are highly influential and can be recruited to represent a business or brand.
 Different KOLs allow you to tap into specific communities and demographics, providing quality targeted exposure.